ryantd42/NY-Legislative-Git/2023/A7627A-2023/bill.md

   ___________

- Introduced  by M. of A. SIMON -- read once and referred to the Committee on Transportation
+ Introduced  by M. of A. SIMON -- read once and referred to the Committee on Transportation  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to amend the vehicle and traffic law, in relation to reexamina- tion of licensees

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section  506 of the vehicle and traffic law is amended by adding a new subdivision 6 to read as follows:
   6. THE COMMISSIONER MAY REQUIRE ANY LICENSED DRIVER TO  SUBMIT  TO  AN EXAMINATION  OR  REEXAMINATION  PRIOR  TO HIS OR HER NORMAL RENEWAL DATE UPON RECEIPT OF A RECOMMENDATION FROM A  COURT  HAVING  JURISDICTION  OF TRAFFIC  OFFENSES,  OR  THE  GOVERNOR  OR CHIEF MAGISTRATE OF A STATE OR TERRITORY STATING THAT THE DRIVER'S ABILITY TO OPERATE A  MOTOR  VEHICLE SAFELY  IS  QUESTIONABLE.
+IN REVIEWING SUCH LICENSED DRIVER'S QUALIFICA- TIONS TO OPERATE A MOTOR VEHICLE, THE COMMISSIONER SHALL  ONLY  CONSIDER THE PREVIOUS TEN YEARS OF THE LICENSED DRIVER'S DRIVING RECORD.
   § 2.
 This act shall take effect immediately.